LookLikeAName/posd2017/README.md

 ## Done

-If you have some problems that u really don't know why and how to solve it, email us: posd2017f@gmail.com or come to 1321 in office hours (Fri.
+If you have some problems that you really don't know why and how to solve it, email us: posd2017f@gmail.com or come to 1321 in office hours (Fri.
 2pm to 4pm).